How to Get Around Orlando Without a Rental Car

 Bottom line

-Lynx and SunRail cover the city centre and main tourist corridors.
-On-demand shuttles fill the gaps.
-Download the apps before landing, check SunRail's schedule in advance, and don't count on figuring it out on arrival.
-Not as easy as a car.
-For the tourist corridor and Downtown, it works — and the cost difference is real.
+Lynx and SunRail reach the city center and main tourist corridors.
+On-demand shuttles fill the remaining gaps.
+Download the apps before you land, review SunRail times ahead of time, and skip any plan that assumes you will figure it out on arrival.
+A car feels simpler.
+For the tourist corridor and Downtown the transit options work, and the savings add up.